Developing a Group

 In the early stages, you may wish to develop a logo and a brand around your group name.

-You can produce leaflets and flyers telling people about your service, and could attend local networking events (such as Food for Thought meetings at CVS) to promote your group and make new connections.
+You can produce leaflets and flyers telling people about your service and could attend local networking events – such as our Community Network meetings – to promote your group and make new connections.

 An email address is an essential point of communication for any new group.